vendelieu/telegram-bot/README.md

 }
 ```

-or manually add repository and peek and add dependency:
+or manually add repository and dependency:

 ```gradle
 repositories {